tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 One of the primary considerations regarding the usage of Buf is whether, for example, access to its registry will eventually become a paid-for/subscription-based service and whether this is valuable enough for us and the ecosystem to pay for such a service.
+At this time, it appears as though Buf will never charge for hosting open source projects' protos.

 Another consideration was Buf's sustainability as a project - what happens when their resources run out?
 Will there be a strong and broad enough open source